ekcaroline/CryptoKeyExchange/README.md

 - **Public Key and Session Key Generation:** Compute and exchange public keys and session keys with nonces to prevent man-in-the-middle attacks.

-- **Man-in-the-Middle Attack:** Implementation of a man-in-the-middle attack to test out the detection function.

 ## Usage

 1. Clone this repository: